Is Your Website Still WCAG 2.1 Compliant?

 Accessibility is not a one-time checkbox.

-It is an ongoing alignment with modern usability standards.
+It is an ongoing alignment with current standards, current technology, and real-world usability.

 How We Approach Accessibility at Catapult Creative